'Vampire energy' could be causing your electric bill to rise

 Wasted energy might account for up to 10% of home use

-You might assume that when you turn your television or lamp off, it's no longer using electricity — but for a lot of devices that's not the case.
-Many home appliances still consume small amounts of electricity when plugged in, even if they're turned off.
-This type of power consumption, known as "vampire energy" or "phantom energy," can have a substantive impact on your electric bill — but experts say there are ways to combat this.
+You might assume that when you turn your television or lamp off, it's no longer using electricity, but for a lot of devices, that's not the case.
+Many home appliances still consume small amounts of electricity when plugged in, even if they are turned off.
+This type of power consumption, known as vampire energy or phantom energy, can have a substantive impact on your electric bill.

 How does 'vampire energy' work?

-Wasted electricity from vampire energy "comes from leaving devices plugged in when they're not in use," said The Associated Press.
-The most notable example of this are entertainment devices.
-Many televisions with internet connections and smart wake capabilities "allow them to interact with phones and other devices," allowing them to "consume up to 40 watts of energy during the hours of the day that the TV would normally be off," Matt Malinowski, director of the buildings program at the American Council for an Energy-Efficient Economy, told the AP.
+Entertainment devices, in particular, draw energy even when they are "not in use," said The Associated Press.
+Many televisions with internet connections and smart wake capabilities "interact with phones and other devices," allowing them to "consume up to 40 watts of energy during the hours of the day that the TV would normally be off," Matt Malinowski, the director of the buildings program at the American Council for an Energy-Efficient Economy, said to the AP.

 The Week